 - the nature and volume of issues raised by stakeholders during the first and second rounds of consultation on the rule change request.

 Further detail on the reasons is provided within the s.
 108A report.

 Extension of time for making final rule determination

-The main reason for this extension of time is the issues of substance in the 21 submissions received on the draft rule determination.
-The main issues identified by stakeholders are:
+The main reason for the first extension of time was the number and complexity of the issues in the 21 submissions received on the draft rule determination.
+The main issues identified by stakeholders were:

-- The interaction between the process existing in chapter 5A and our proposed new process in chapter 5.
+- The interaction between the process existing in Chapter 5A of the NER and our proposed new process in Chapter 5.

 - The size of generator that should be captured by the new process.
 Stakeholders raised concerns that large generators that connect to distribution networks should not be required to use a process designed for small generators.